danielpm1982/quarkus-recipe-catalog/README.md

 As to Security, Json Web Token (JWT), along with public/private RSA-256 encryption keys, has been chosen for securing Http endpoints using bearer token authorization and role-based access control (RBAC).
 Quarkus own-validated extensions (and not Spring ones) should be used here, which are in accordance with Jakarta EE and MicroProfile specifications.
 There are other libs and Security implementation flows, with different specific extensions (e.g. quarkus-oidc), which could be used as well, depending on architecture decisions.
 OAUTH2 could also be added.
 Here, we used the simplest and most native way of implementing Security for Quarkus web apps.
 Read the [Red Hat documentation](https://docs.redhat.com/en/documentation/red_hat_build_of_quarkus/3.20/html/microprofile_json_web_token_jwt_authentication/security-jwt) for more.

-For Observability (logging, tracing, metrics), of both the REST app endpoints as of the JDBC (JPA) DB calls, OpenTelemetry, Quarkus Micrometer Metrics (Prometheus) and JAEGER UI have been used.
-The first two as Quarkus extensions, the latter as a local container through the command below (you could also use Docker, instead).
-These are essential specially for modern cloud-native microservice projects, and have been created or adopted as official projects (among many others) by the [Cloud Native Computing Foundation (CNCF)](https://insights.linuxfoundation.org/collection/cncf), which, in turn, is part of the [Linux Foundation](https://www.linuxfoundation.org).<br>
+For Observability (logging, tracing, metrics), of both the REST app endpoints as of the SQL JDBC/JPA DB calls, OpenTelemetry, Quarkus Micrometer Metrics (Prometheus) and JAEGER UI have been used.
+The first two as Quarkus extensions, the latter as a local container through the command below (you can use either podman or docker, likewise).
+These are essential observability capabilities, specially for modern cloud-native microservice apps (distributed apps), and have been created or adopted as official projects (among many others) by the [Cloud Native Computing Foundation (CNCF)](https://insights.linuxfoundation.org/collection/cncf), which, in turn, is part of the [Linux Foundation](https://www.linuxfoundation.org).<br>
 > podman run --name=jaeger -d -p 16686:16686 -p 4317:4317 -e COLLECTOR_OTLP_ENABLED=true jaegertracing/all-in-one:latest

 [**Content and Run**]<br>